yandex-cloud/docs/en/load-testing/concepts/payloads/uripost.md

 # URIPOST

-A type of payload used for describing HTTP `POST` requests.
+A type of payload used to describe HTTP `POST` requests.
 Used in Pandora and Phantom load generators.

-Test data starts with request headers in square brackets.
-Next, the size of the request body in bytes and the request URI separated by a space are specified on a new line.
+The payload starts with request headers in square brackets.
+On a new line, the size of the request body in bytes and the request URI separated by a space are specified.
 For example:

 ```
 [Host: example.com]